Hiking With Ben

 Belts of forest separated the glades.

 One last sharp climb got me to the top of the plateau.
-I strolled along a track bordered by short trees that were so thickly covered with dark green leaves that they looked like a hedge.
-A gap appeared and led into an open circle ringed by the dark trees.
-I’d reached the summit.
+I strolled along a track bordered by short trees so thickly covered with dark green leaves that they looked like a hedge.
+A gap appeared and led into an open circle ringed by the dark trees: I’d reached the summit.
 A few moss-covered rock slabs helped to keep the scrub at bay.
-The trees formed a solid screen so there were no views to be had, but in compensation this unusual summit gained a feeling of serenity and isolation.
+The trees formed a solid screen, so there were no views to be had, but in compensation this unusual summit gained a feeling of serenity and isolation.
 This peak isn’t a popular one anymore — maybe its charms are too modest — but it appealed to me.

 Heading downhill through a sea of ferns.